All Episodes

 The French government accusing the U.S. of stabbing it in the back.

-The New York Times reports the French embassy's already canceled a gala scheduled for tomorrow night.
+The New York Times reports the French embassy has already canceled a gala scheduled for tomorrow night.

-You're sitting at the kitchen table this morning deciding, but we can't get new tires with their ball because we have to wait another month or so.
+You're sitting at the kitchen table this morning deciding, well, we can't get new tires, they're ball because we have to wait another month or so.

-Or we're going to be able to pay the mortgage.
+Or are we going to be able to pay the mortgage?

 Or who's going to tell her she can't go back to community college?